-The school has several musical groups: a concert and training band, a stage band as well as choir.
+The school has several musical groups:including a choir and bands.
 All groups are provided with numerous opportunities to perform during the course of the school year as well as participating in residential camps.

 The school provides opportunities for students to take private lessons in woodwind and brass instruments and